DavidMertz/ML-Webinar/Script.md

 We have spent a number of hours together reviewing concepts in machine learning and usage details about scikit-learn.
 This course was only the beginning of your learning path, but I hope it has been a good start.
 After having watched this video, I encourage you to return to the notebooks presented to review them, and also to follow up by completing all the exercises provided to accompany these notebooks.
 After these hours and those working on exercises, I advise you next to spend months and years exploring the ins and outs of concrete machine learning problems; a good intuition about these issues takes both practice and dedication to learning.

 The beginning of this course presented the broad concepts you will need to understand machine learning, even if you use a language other than Python or a library other than scikit learn.
 From there, we had a chance to work with supervised learning problems, performing both classifications and regressions.
-You saw discussion of dozens of models available in scikit-learn for supervised learning, and came to understand the methodology of train/test splits and valiation metrics.
+You saw discussion of dozens of models available in scikit-learn for supervised learning, and came to understand the methodology of train/test splits and validation metrics.

 By the middle lesson, you had a chance to look also at unsupervised models, and should understand both when you will want to use them against future datasets and problems, and also what API differences you need to think about compared with supervised models.